 The Residential Income Eligible Subprogram is targeted at customers whose household income is less than or equal to 400 percent of the Federal Poverty Level (FPL).
 Properties located within low and moderate income census tracts will also be eligible for this program.
 The subprogram will complement, and not duplicate or compete with, the Co-Managed Comfort Partners Program.
 The Residential Income Eligible Subprogram provides free direct installation of energy efficient technologies and weatherization services to qualifying PSE&G customers with limited income.
 The subprogram generates energy savings for residential lower-income customers through an in-home energy audit and the direct installation of a wide range of energy efficiency measures such as efficient lighting, efficient refrigerators, HVAC, as well as weatherization upgrades for air-sealing and attic and wall insulation.
-The subprogram also provides for the installation of energy efficiency measures, such as moisture/mold remediation, roof repairs, electrical repairs, and asbestos remediation, consistent with the approach under the New Jersey Comfort Partners Procedure Manual.
+The subprogram also provides for the installation of health and safety measures as appropriate, and may also include actions to address building shell issues that prevent the installation of energy efficiency measures, such as moisture/mold remediation, roof repairs, electrical repairs, and asbestos remediation, consistent with the approach under the New Jersey Comfort Partners Procedure Manual.